 For pregnant women it is very important to keep every prenatal appointment.
 Additionally, regular self-monitoring of the blood pressure should be undertaken.
-In case of becoming aware of potential specific warning signals such as headaches, impaired vision, rapid weight gain (more than 1 kg per week), marked water retention in the body or restlessness, a physician must be seen immediatley.
+In case of becoming aware of potential specific warning signals such as headaches, impaired vision, rapid weight gain (more than 1 kg per week), marked water retention in the body or restlessness, a physician must be seen immediately.

-Monitoring an treatment of women with diagnosed pre-eclamspia
+Monitoring and treatment of women with diagnosed pre-eclamspia

 The only way to cure pre-eclampsia is to deliver the baby.
 However, prolongation of pregnancy to avoid a preterm birth is sought for as long as it is safe for mother and baby.
 Thus, women with pre-eclampsia must always be monitored by an expert, sometimes in a hospital setting.

-For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, German, Greek, and Russian.
+For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, French, German, Greek, Hebrew, Hungarian, and Russian.